-The warranty transfer request from the original owner to the second owner must be applied for within fifteen (15) days after the second owner purchase in order to validate the warranty transfer.
+The warranty transfer request from the original owner to the second owner must be applied for within thirty (30) days after the second owner purchase in order to validate the warranty transfer.
 A copy of the Bill of Sale or Purchase Order must accompany the warranty transfer request.
-The request should come in the form of a letter or memo listing all serial, hull ID, and model information.
-This information can be faxed to 651-462-2881, mailed to P.O.
-Box 509, Wyoming, MN 55092, or emailed to warranty@pontoon.com.
-Please provide Premier with original and second owners' full names.
+This information should be provided to your Premier dealer.
+If you do not have a dealer, find your closest dealer at www.pontoons.com/find-a-dealer.
+Please provide your Premier dealer with original and second owners' full names.